AbdullahNaveed/Quiz-App-Flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a basic Flutter application, which explores core features and functionalities of Flutter.
 You can access the source code for this application in "lib" folder.